Achievable logoAchievable logo

 Curvature

-The 2nd derivative f′′(x) tells us about the concavity of a function - whether the graph bends upward or downward.
-More on concavity and its uses will be discussed later.
-For now, just remember:
+The second derivative f′′(x) describes the concavity of a function - whether the graph bends upward or downward.
+More on concavity and its uses will come later.
+For now, keep these ideas in mind:

 Figure 4.4.2 Tangent lines and concavity